 - Propose a guest post to another website, and then generate links to that guest post (potentially by more guest posting!).
 If other sites are sending traffic your way via your guest post, you’ve secured a second-tier link.

 - Share your guest post on social media outlets.
 Chances are the site owner will also be sharing your post to boost traffic to their website.

 - Find out who’s linking to your website already.
 Use a site explorer tool, like Ahrefs, SEMRush, or Moz’s Open Site Explorer, and find out who’s linked to your website.
 Once you have this information, use it to your advantage and build links to those pages!

 The Basics: Things to Remember about Second-Tier Links

 As any true digital marketer knows, there’s more than one focus you should have when it comes to your SEO strategy (hint: automation can help!).
 As with anything else, link building shouldn’t be your only SEO trick.
 Remember that Google and other search engines are constantly changing—one tactic won’t work forever.
 Some things to consider when you’re utilizing second-tier links:

 - Create quality content.
 Content is still king, and Google will certainly take notice if your content is garbage.

 - Perfect your target site list.
 Just because a website is linked to your page, doesn’t mean it’s credible enough to link to.
 For example, if it’s not in your niche or industry, why would you want it as a second-tier link?

 - Quality over quantity.
 Don’t use this as an opportunity to grab up any link you can.
 Just because a website is willing to post your guest blog or link back to your website, doesn’t mean it’s going to be helpful to your SEO strategy.
 Go after quality rather than quantity—it’ll pay off in the long run.
 Learn more about earning traffic to your blog this way here.

-How to you earn second-tier links?
-Is this something you focus on, or let happen naturally?
-Let us know your thoughts in the comments section below.
+How do you earn second-tier links?
+Is this something you focus on or let happen naturally?
+Reach out and let us know!